Faster Guid comparisons using Vectors (SIMD) in .NET

 ; Total bytes of code 32

-As you can see, the JIT removes the if/else block and only preserve the branch where Vector128.IsHardwareAccelerated as my system support it.
-It replaces three method calls with a single assembly instruction (vmovdqu).
-And the method is shorter in asm, so it increases the chance for the method to be inlined which slightly improves performance.
-Let's compare the performance of the original and the optimized methods:
+As you can see, the JIT removes the if/else block and only preserves the branch where Vector128.IsHardwareAccelerated is true, since my system supports it.
+It also replaces three method calls with a single assembly instruction (vmovdqu).
+The shorter assembly output increases the chance of the method being inlined, which slightly improves performance.
+Let's compare the original and optimized methods:

 Benchmark.cs (C#)